2023

-Experimental Medicine also aims to identify mechanisms of pathophysiology of disease, and demonstrate proof-of-concept evidence of the efficacy and importance of new discoveries or treatments.
-It spans fundamental research in the biosciences to the application of new strategies towards clinical translation that will improve delivery of healthcare.
+This MSc programme aims to identify mechanisms of pathophysiology of disease and demonstrate proof-of-concept evidence of the efficacy and importance of new discoveries or treatments.
+The programme spans fundamental research in the biosciences to the application of new strategies towards clinical translation that will improve delivery of healthcare.
 There is an increasing need for graduates who can undertake basic and clinical research and translate it into improved medical treatments for patients.

-This research-intensive MSc programme in Experimental Medicine will equip the students with the rigorous research skills, and the innovative mentality to tackle the major medical and therapeutic challenges of the 21st century.
+This research-intensive MSc programme will equip the students with the rigorous research skills, and the innovative mentality to tackle major medical and therapeutic challenges of the 21st century.

-The MSc in Experimental Medicine is designed for students wishing to pursue a career in experimental medicine, whether it is in academia, clinical practice, industry, or government.
+The programme is designed for students wishing to pursue a career in academia, clinical practice, research, governance, or industry.
 The programme will also provide an excellent platform for progression to PhD programmes either in Queen’s or worldwide.

-The MSc in Experimental Medicine will develop a strong fundamental understanding of high-quality biomedical research, including experimental design and execution, data management and interpretation, and scientific communication, including publishing, presentation, and use of social media.
+The programme will provide a strong fundamental understanding of high-quality biomedical research, including experimental design and execution, data management and interpretation, and scientific communication, including publishing, presentation, and use of social media.

 Please note a deposit will be required to guarantee a place on the course.
 Due to high demand, applications may not be considered if the course has reached its maximum class size and will be placed on a waiting list.
 Please see deposit terms and conditions for more details.

-The strong links between the Wellcome Wolfson Institute of Experimental Medicine (WWIEM) and the biotech or biopharmaceutical sectors provides a stimulating experimental and translational environment, while also expanding your career opportunities.
+The strong links between the (WWIEM) and the biotech or biopharmaceutical sectors provides a stimulating experimental and translational environment, while also expanding your career opportunities.

-- You will have an opportunity to obtain a formally accredited certificate of training in good clinical practice (GCP) via the Inflammation, Infection and Immunity module.
+You will have an opportunity to obtain a formally accredited certificate of training in good clinical practice (GCP) which is a necessary requirement prior to conducting clinical trial research.
 Students working with animal models of disease will also receive official training in animal handling, leading to a UK official animal handling personal license.

-- A strength of this MSc incorporates transdisciplinary elements throughout the degree programme, which contribute to the delivery of innovative postgraduate education and research training.
-Central to this programme is a multi-disciplinary team of academic and clinical specialists, with expertise ranging from molecular disease phenotyping, functional genomics, infectious disease biology, vascular biology, genetic epidemiology, imaging, immunology, stem cell biology and exploitation, unique pre-clinical models of disease, and patient-based investigation and clinical trials.
-The transdisciplinary expertise provided is complemented with programme access to state-of-the-art research facilities, including a diverse range of new and emerging technologies in genomics, advanced imaging, and patient-orientated research tools
+A strength of this MSc incorporates transdisciplinary elements throughout the degree programme, which contribute to the delivery of innovative postgraduate education and research training.
+Central to this programme is a multi-disciplinary team of academic and clinical specialists, with expertise ranging from molecular disease phenotyping, functional genomics, infectious disease biology, vascular biology, genetic epidemiology, imaging, immunology, regenerative neuro-immunology, stem cell biology and exploitation, unique pre-clinical models of disease, respiratory diseases, developing and testing interventions in critical and emergency care, acute lung injury, patient-based investigations and clinical trials.

 NEXT